COVID-19 FAQs for Medical Students

 4. Which 4th year rotations have changed to Pass/Fail this year?
 Geriatrics and the Radiology Core-Elective have moved to Pass/Fail this year.
 [Updated 6/12]

 5. Which electives are currently available for upcoming Blocks?
-We have created a table of electives to indicate which rotations are currently taking student for Blocks 9 and 10.
-We have highlighted those electives that are most likely to have availability.
 As availability is continually in flux as students update their schedules, students should check with the Rotation Director/Rotation Coordinator to check on the most current availability.
-All elective add/drop requests should be completed via the electronic system.
-Elective Availability List [Updated 6/15]
+All elective add/drop requests should be completed via the electronic system, and all rotations must be finalized no later than one week prior to rotation start date, and no changes may be made after that point.
+[Updated 7/20]

 The rotations will be variable with some with a mix of virtual work, telehealth, and patient care which will be ramping up.
 All of these experiences count for credit.
 Sub-I’s must be mostly clinical and the rotation directors will ensure that.